course-go/exercises/01-workspace-and-project-basics/README.md

     - `pom.xml` in Java Maven project
     - `Cargo.toml` in Rust
     - `package.json` in Javascript
-3. To create a new module execute: `go mod init <name-of-module>`.
+3. To create a new module execute: `$ go mod init <name-of-module>`.
     - You can name your module whatever you would like, e.g. "my-project".
 However, it is a common practice to name your module the same way as the repository in which it will be hosted.
-If I wanted to host this module on GitHub, I would call it "github.com/course-go/my-project".
+E.g. if you wanted to host some project on GitHub, you would name the module "github.com/[my-account]/[my-project]".
     - The `go.mod` file specifies basic information about your project like it's name, the Go version it uses and list of it's dependencies.
-    - To learn more about the `go.mod` execute: `go help go.mod`
+    - To learn more about the `go.mod` execute: `$ go help go.mod`
-    - To learn more about go modules execute: `go help modules`
+    - To learn more about go modules execute: `$ go help modules`

 #### Building and executing Go files